VNG-Realisatie/nlx/helm/charts/irma-server/README.md

 # insight-ui

-This is the Chart for the insight UI.
+This is the Chart for the irma server.

 ## Prerequisites